MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 These two sets of switches control the multicart features on the board.
 You can make two LoROM games, two HiROM games, or one LoROM game and one HiROM game if you set the "Map Swap" switch to "YES".
 Here is how to use the switches to program the two games:

-- First, set SW5 to "DISABLE"
-- Map Swap can be either setting during programming mode, so just put it in the position you want it for actual gameplay
+- Set SW4B (MULTI MODE) to "PRG" (for programming)
+- Put SW5A (MAP SWAP) in the mode you want to use:
+  - YES = Game 1 is LoROM, Game 2 is HiROM
+  - NO = Game 1 and Game 2 are both LoROM or HiROM depending on SW1 position
   - If you are programming two of the same memory map types, put SW1 into the desired memory map mode (SW1 position does not matter if you are using the map swap feature)
-- Program the first game with #1 setting, program the second game with #2 setting
+- Program the first game by putting SW5 in "GAME 1" position; program the second by putting SW5 in "GAME 2" position
-  - If you are going to use the map swap feature, make sure game 1 is the LoROM game and game 2 is the HiROM game
+  - If you are going to use the map swap feature, make sure game 1 is the LoROM game and game 2 is the HiROM game!
-- After both games are programmed, set SW5 to "ENABLE"
+- After both games are programmed, set SW4B to "PLAY"

+Note that if you keep SW4B in "PRG" mode, the game that boots up will be determined by the position of SW5.

 ## Fix for v1.1

-There's a minor issue with v1.1 of the board.
+There's a minor issue with v1.1 of the board. **This does not affect versions after v1.1.**

 For setting the SRAM size using SW2, you must do the following:

 - For 2 KB of RAM, set all switches OFF.
 - For 8 KB of RAM, set positions 1 and 2 ON, and 3 and 4 OFF. **REMOVE R8 AND R9 FROM THE BOARD.**